UnawareWolf/Altranmas_2020/README.md

 ## Part Two
 The next year, to speed up the process, Santa hires an apprentice, Neil, to deliver presents with him.

-Santa and Neil start at the same location (delivering two presents to the same starting house), then take turns moving based on instructions from the elf traffic controller, who is still using the same buggy software as the previous year.
+Santa and Neil start at the same location (delivering two presents to the same starting house), then take turns moving based on instructions from the elf traffic controller, who hasn't upgraded to the rectification build and is still using the same erroneous software as the previous year.

 This year, how many houses receive at least one present?